 That new design, means airflow is uninterrupted, something that wasn't the case before and allows the new motor, which sits at the centre of the design, to work its magic.

 Now, you pull a lever that cleans the cylinder inside and then drags the dirt out the bottom when the door opens.
-It works really well, although we do have reservations about how those who aren't able get a good "purchase" on the emptying level will handle it.
+It works really well, and the more you use it the easier it becomes (it was a bit stiff the first couple of days).